QEDjl-project/QuantumElectrodynamics.jl/docs/src/ci.md

 Our CI uses the [GitLab CI](https://docs.gitlab.com/ee/ci/) because it allows us to use CI resources provided by [HIFIS](https://www.hifis.net/).
 There, we can use strong CPU runners and special runners for testing on Nvidia and AMD GPUs.

-# Unit Test for CI Users
+# Unit Tests for CI Users

 The unit tests are automatically triggered, if you open a pull request, which target the `main` or `dev` branch.
 Before the tests start, the CI sets up the test environment.
 Thus, the `Project.toml` of the project is taken and the latest development version of each QED.jl dependency is added.
 Other dependencies will regularly be resolved by the Julia Package manager.
 Afterwards the unit tests will be executed.

-You can also modify, which version of a `QED.jl` dependency should be used.
+You can also modify which version of a `QED.jl` dependency should be used.
 For example if you need to test your code with a function, which is not merged in the development branch yet.
-Thus, you need to add specific line to your commit message with the following format:
+Thus, you need to add a specific line to your commit message with the following format:

 ```
 CI_UNIT_PKG_URL_<dep_name>: https://github.com/<user>/<dep_name>#<commit_hash>
 ```

-You find the `<dep_name>` name in the `Project.toml` of the dependent project.
+You can find the `<dep_name>` name in the `Project.toml` of the dependent project.
 For example, let's assume the name of the dependent package is `depLibrary`.
 The url of the fork is https://github.com/user/depLibrary.jl and the required feature has the commit sha `45a753b`.

 ```
 This commit extends function foo with a new